DakshMehrotra/Containerization-and-DevOps/Assignment-1/Readme.md

 # Health Check

-The frontend also provides a **Health Check button**.
+The backend also provides a **Health Check get request**.

-When clicked:

-Frontend → sends request to backend `/health` endpoint.
+when requested , it return 'ok' if backend is UP.

 Expected response: